Armature: Essential Element in Electric Motor and Generator Operation

 If the brushes are not energized, the field will be excited and the armature will be driven mechanically.
 The applied voltage is alternating current (AC) because it approaches and flows away from the pole.
 However, because the commutator is connected to the shaft and often activates the polarity as it rotates, the actual output can be observed across the brushes in DC.

-What is the operation of an armature (Electric motors and generators)?
+What is the operation of an armature?

 Electric motors and generators both make use of a component called an armature.
 In order to communicate between the two magnetic fluxes, the armature is utilised.

 a).
-Operation in Electric Motor:
+Operation in Electric Motor

 Because of the relative motion between the flux that is produced by the field winding and the flux that is produced by the armature winding, an induced electromagnetic field is created when the armature is employed in an electric motor.